marshallm94/Local_to_Cloud_ML/README.md

 11. Test that the instance is running by going to `<instance_public_ip_address>:8080/`; there should be a welcom message.

-## Steps to move "ML Prediction Server" to AWS Cloud
+## Steps to test if the service is working

 1. Run `$ python test_api.py <instance_public_ip_address>:8080`.
 The accuracy of the test set will be printed.